This is the ultimate guide to mixing alcohol and bodybuilding.

-If a shot of whiskey comes at 70 calories, count it as 70.
+If a drink comes at 200 calories, count it as 200.
 Don’t subtract the alcohol calories.

 #5: How often can I drink alcohol without it negatively impacting my life and training?

 This depends.
-As I stated above, you can drink daily without it impacting you, as long as you keep it moderate (1 to 2 drinks).
+As I stated above, you can drink daily without it impacting you, as long as you keep it moderate (one to two drinks).

 Contrary, you can drink just once a month and do more damage to yourself and performance over the following days.

 #6: Can I get lean (10% and below) while drinking or should I cut it out?